jboss-developer/jboss-eap-quickstarts/helloworld-mdb-propertysubstitution/README.md

 What is it?
 -----------

-This example demonstrates the use of *JMS 1.1* and *EJB 3.1 Message-Driven Bean* in Red Hat JBoss Enterprise Application Platform.
+The `helloworld-mdb-propertysubstitution` quickstart demonstrates the use of *JMS 1.1* and *EJB 3.1 Message-Driven Bean* in Red Hat JBoss Enterprise Application Platform.

-It is based on the `helloworld-mdb` quickstart, but has been enhanced to enable property substitution using the `@Resource` and `@ActivationConfigProperty` annotations.
+It is based on the [helloworld-mdb](../helloworld-mdb/README.md) quickstart, but has been enhanced to enable property substitution using the `@Resource` and `@ActivationConfigProperty` annotations.

 This project creates two JMS resources: